yaroslav/bundlebun/README.md

 ### Return codes

 Note that with this (or any other option to run Bun), bundlebun will return the error code `127` if the executable is not found.

+### `PATH`

+The bundlebun gem adds the directory with a binary Bun distribution to your `PATH`: prepends it there, to be exact.
+That helps existing tools that can detect the presence of `bun` executable to find it and work with no further setup or monkey-patching.

 ### Rake